pxc/gitbook/text/55_Glossary/0_Glossary.markdown

 _tracking branch_

->   A regular git branch that is used to follow changes from
+>   A regular Git branch that is used to follow changes from
     another repository.
 A tracking
     branch should not contain direct modifications or have local commits made to it.
 A tracking branch can usually be